canonical/cloud-init/doc/rtd/reference/faq.rst

   ``cloud-init`` did or did not run.

 Be aware that each time a system boots, new logs are appended to the files in :file:`/var/log`.
-Therefore, the files may have more than one boots' worth of information present.
+Therefore, the files may have information present from more than one boot.

 When reviewing these logs look for any errors or Python tracebacks to check for any errors.